Ellie Moon is an actor, playwright and screenwriter.

-Ellie is a Dora nominated actor and has appeared in stage productions in Canada with Soulpepper Theatre Company, Crow’s Theatre, the Segal Centre, Nightwood Theatre, and Thousand Islands Playhouse.
-Ellie’s UK stage credits include roles at The Bush Theatre and the Tristan Bates Theatre, off-West end.
-Her recent onscreen acting credits include Murdoch Mysteries, Dan Brown’s The Lost Symbol, and Adult Adoption, Ellie’s first feature film (written/starring), which was acquired for distribution in Canada by levelFILM.
+Moon is a Dora nominated actor and has appeared in stage productions in Canada with Soulpepper Theatre Company, Crow’s Theatre, The Segal Centre, Nightwood Theatre, and Thousand Islands Playhouse.
+Moon’s UK stage credits include roles at The Bush Theatre and the Tristan Bates Theatre, off-West end.
+Moon’s recent onscreen acting work includes Pretty Hard Cases, Murdoch Mysteries, Dan Brown’s The Lost Symbol, and Adult Adoption, her first feature film (written/starring), which was acquired for distribution in Canada by levelFILM.

-Ellie’s playwrighting debut, Asking For It, premiered as both Crow’s and Nightwood’s 2017-18 season opener.
+Ellie’s playwrighting debut, Asking For It, premiered in 2017 as both Crow’s and Nightwood’s 2017-18 season opener.
 It was named one of both Intermission Magazine and NOW Magazine’s “Top 10 Theatre Productions of 2017” and called, “a questing work of art”, “a bracing pleasure…sly, intelligent” (The Globe & Mail) “riveting…essential viewing” (NOW), and “an incredible accomplishment…vital theatre” (Intermission).
-Asking For It received a UK premiere at The Corbett, and productions at Thousand Islands Playhouse, and in Banff.
+Asking For It received future productions including at Thousand Islands Playhouse, The Corbett Theatre and in Banff.

 Ellie’s second play, What I Call Her, premiered at Crow’s Theatre the following year, in their 2018-19 season.
 It was called: “Enlightening in it’s agony…something between insufferable and incredible…some serious art…a showcase of noteworthy skill…remarkable…astonishingly real…simple and achingly lovely…the real marvel here might be how good Moon is at getting under our skin.
 Her writing demands a kind of interpolation” (The Globe & Mail).